Taxes

 Provisional income is a combination of all taxable sources of income, plus 50% of your Social Security income, plus any interest from tax-exempt bonds.
 It also includes pension income.

-“In that case, the Roth makes a lot of sense,” Bud said.
-“That pension income is going to be taxable no matter what for the rest of their lives.”
+In that case, the Roth can make a lot of sense.
+That pension income is going to be taxable no matter what for the rest of their lives.
+Roth IRA distributions don’t get included in provisional income.

 Distribution Management Matters

-In this case, it would be better for Sam and Samantha to work with a financial planner to determine the best way to claim Social Security in the most tax-efficient way as possible.
+As we referred to earlier, managing your distributions in retirement can have a huge impact on your tax bill.
+And as you can see with provisional income, Social Security is no different.
+In this case, it may be better for Sam and Samantha to work with a financial planner that works alongside a CPA to determine the best way to claim Social Security in the most tax-efficient way possible.

-Tax Reduction Strategies - Tax Planning Examples
+Download: Tax Reduction Strategies

 4. Charitable Giving: QCDs and Donor-Advised Funds